archivekc/docker-cleaner/README.md

 * -days : number of days to wait (since exited date) before removing container.
 Default is 7.
 * -clean-images : true will clean all unused images.
 Default is true.
 * -frequency-seconds : the amount of second between every clean.
 Default is 3600 (one hour) and zero or negative number means only once.
+* -filters : a set of text filter applied on image repoTags to exclude them from removal.
+Multiple filters can be specified using # to separate them.
+For example: alpine#mongo:3, define two filter: alpine and mongo:3.

 # Run in a docker container
 This tools is available as a docker images.
 It needs to have access to docker socket.